 In 2008 and 2009 Yukon Wide Adventures was awarded the “Yukon Tourism Award of Excellence, Marketing Innovation Award”.
 YWA received this Award from the Tourism Industry Association of the Yukon for the outstanding and creative work in serving tourism.
 Already in 2007 Yukon Wide Adventures was approved by National Geographic to be listed as one of the “Best Adventure Travel Companies on Earth”.

 We provide year around wilderness outdoor activities.
-Our services include the planning of individual tours, canoe/kayak- and equipment rentals, all transportations, motorhome and camper rentals as well as accommodation in our Log Cabin.
+Our services include the planning of individual tours, canoe/kayak- and equipment rentals, all transportations, motorhome and camper rentals as well as accommodation in Log Cabins.
 We offer professional canoe, hiking, wildlife and custom-made guided tours Yukon-wide.
 Next to our year around guided tours we offer a variety of typical Yukon winter activities to give you an experience that last a lifetime.